mollymccollumwx/professional-readme-generator/README.md

 ## Usage

-If you have questions on how to use this application, watch this walk-through video:
+If you have questions on how to use this application, watch this [walk-through video](https://drive.google.com/file/d/1FLHhSCbc-FvRYZzYeX7uUj9zV9RTAsV0/view?usp=sharing).

 ![Terminal Input](./images/CLI-example.png)